 14 days commencing:

 Study Economics with us and you’ll explore key areas such as supply and demand, market structures and discover how government intervention can help or hinder situations.
-We’ll also look at macroeconomics; marketing and business management to ensure you build a solid skillset that translates to all kinds of careers outside the learning sphere.
+We’ll also introduce specific disciplines like behavioural economics to ensure you build a solid skillset that translates to all kinds of careers outside the learning sphere.

 Learning in a small group (no more than 8 students and often fewer) means that you get quality time with your teacher and ask as many questions as you like!
 Through interactive learning, our teachers will guide you through new concepts and assign you practice tasks to build your knowledge and skills.
 You will also have an opportunity for group work, independent research, and homework assignments to be discussed in class.
 Small classes mean everyone gets to have their say, and students learn from debating with one another, as well as from their tutor.